 My own projections are undoubtedly wrong.
 Climatology at this point's an infant science; it's all still educated guessing.
 But how wrong, where, in what directions?
-Cool uplands, hot wet basins, these I'm sure about--but beyond that?
+Hot wet basins and cooler drier uplands, these I'm sure about--but the devil's in the details.

 Is Inversia more or less fertile than Earth?
 Smaller seas means less rain.
 Wide inland deserts!
 But then, much of our deep sea is desert now, judging by its biomass.
 Sediment and upwelling currents, the two greatest sources of nutrients, are rare in the open sea.
 Inversia's biological deserts may just be more visible.